shwezhu/shwezhu.github.io/content/post/bugs/006-cgo-docker-image-build-error.md

 [error] failed to initialize database, got error Binary was compiled with 'CGO_ENABLED=0', go-sqlite3 requires cgo to work.
 This is a stub
 ```

-Then change the dockerfile above to:
+As you can see, apparently I will get an error, because my Go code use the `go-sqlite3 ` package which implemented by pure cgo, if I disable cgo with `CGO_ENABLED=0`, this will wrong.
+Then I change the dockerfile to:

 ```dockerfile
 ...